The trouble with great chatbots

 A multitiered solution can be both more cost-effective for companies and better for customers.
 For example, several years ago, financial services CRM platform Total Expert was drowning in support tickets.
 Customer service reps often needed more than a week to answer simple customer questions about mortgages and other financial products.

 After implementing the Freshdesk service platform, the company created a two-tiered support system accessible via a web portal.
 Lower-tier customers could receive answers from an enhanced knowledge base or ask questions directly of Freddy AI, an intelligent digital assistant.
-High-priority customers were routed directly to a human agent assisted by Freddy Copilot, a gen AI app that gave them a complete view of each customer's history and helped shape the tone and content of their responses.
+High-priority customers were routed directly to a human agent assisted by Freddy AI Copilot, a gen AI app that gave them a complete view of each customer's history and helped shape the tone and content of their responses.

 Today, 40% of the company's tickets are handled by AI chatbots, and the average interaction time is under 20 minutes.
 This combination of AI plus humans has slashed TE's support costs by more than $120,000 each year.